dotnet/docs/docs/architecture/cloud-native/rest-grpc.md

 **Figure 4-28** Custom gRPC service class

 In the previous figure, note how the *BasketService* class inherits from *Basket.BasketBase* class.
-The base class is generated by the framework and contains the plumbing to expose remote gRPC calls.
+This base class is generated by the framework and contains the plumbing to expose remote gRPC calls.

 Because the Shopping Basket microservices exposes both a RESTful API and gRPC, we need to open two different endpoints to manage this traffic.
 Figure 4-29 shows the Program.cs file for the microservice.